 When vehicle is operated in muddy conditions, rinsing the vehicle is recommended to preserve vehicle and its components and to keep lights clean.

-NOTE: Never use a high pressure washer to clean the vehicle USE LOW PRESSURE ONLY (like a garden hose).
-High pressure can cause electrical or mechanical damages.
+NOTE: Never use the high pressure washer to clean the vehicle USE LOW PRESSURE ONLY (like a garden hose).
+The high pressure can cause electrical or mechanical damages.

 Turn Over